quiuquio/TenVis/README.md

 Installation
 --------------

-No installation needed.
+No installation needed!
 Just click the `TenVis.html` file and it works automagically.
 Things should work on any WebGL enabled browser, wich means no IE support for the time being.

 How to use
-===
+-

 Drag and drop a file containing: